indygreg/PyOxidizer/docs/config_type_python_interpreter_config.rst

 This type configures the default behavior of the embedded Python interpreter.

-Embedded Python interpreters are configured and instantiated using a Rust ``pyembed::PythonConfig`` data structure.
+Embedded Python interpreters are configured and instantiated using a Rust ``pyembed::OxidizedPythonInterpreterConfig`` data structure.
 The ``pyembed`` crate defines a default instance of this data structure with parameters defined by the settings in this type.

 .. note::

-   If you are writing custom Rust code and constructing a custom ``pyembed::PythonConfig`` instance and don't use the default instance, this config type is not relevant to you and can be omitted from your config file.
+   If you are writing custom Rust code and constructing a custom ``pyembed::OxidizedPythonInterpreterConfig`` instance and don't use the default instance, this config type is not relevant to you and can be omitted from your config file.

 Constructors
 ============